 American pulps were generally the same dimensions as other paperback titles, but Mexican pulps were usually much smaller in size, often just 2 inches wide by 3 inches tall—that’s why they were called micro-cuentos or “mini-tales.”
 In contrast, the source illustrations on view at Ricco/Maresca are roughly 11 x 15 inches ($2,200) and 14 x 19 inches ($2,500).
 While some of these lurid, pulp masterpieces bear the signatures of artists named Delgadillo, Dorantes, Hezez, Rarly, Roberto, and Zavala, most are unsigned, their creators lost to the brutal crush of eight-day production cycles.

-(“Pulp Drunk: Mexican Pulp Art” runs through March 23, 2015 at Ricco/Maresca in New York.
+(“Pulp Drunk: Mexican Pulp Art” was presented in 2015 at Ricco/Maresca in New York.
 To learn more about this art form, order a copy of Mexican Pulp Art, which features pieces from the collections of Bobbette Axelrod and Ted Frankel.)